Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/grid.md

 ---
 layout: docs
 title: Grid system
-description: Use our powerful mobile-first flexbox grid to build layouts of all shapes and sizes thanks to a twelve column system, six default responsive tiers, Sass variables and mixins, and dozens of predefined classes.
+description: Use our powerful mobile-first flexbox grid to build layouts of all shapes and sizes thanks to a twelve column system, eight default responsive tiers, Sass variables and mixins, and dozens of predefined classes.
 group: layout
 aliases:
   - "/docs/layout/grid/"